-Joseph E. Riehle of Cincinnati, Ohio and an Unusual
+Joseph E. Riehle of Cincinnati and his Unusual

 Contribution to Allied Victory in World War II

-Joseph (Joe) Riehle was born in Cincinnati, Ohio in November 1918.
+Joseph Eugene Riehle was born in Cincinnati, Ohio on 30 November 1918.
 He grew up during the depression, helping after school and on weekends at his father’s machine shop, the Riehle Machine Company, on Wooster Pike in Cincinnati.
-He went to work full time when he graduated from Purcell High School in 1936.
-By December 7, 1942 he was an experienced machinist.
+He went to work there full time when he graduated from Purcell High School in 1936.
+By December 7, 1941 he was an experienced machinist.

-Joe Riehle heard about hiring opportunities at the lab in 1942 from a friend, William Sheeran, who had heard only superficial information about a secret government facility that needed engineering and technology expertise.
+Riehle heard about hiring opportunities at the Lab in 1942 from a friend, William Sheeran, who had heard only superficial information about a secret government facility that needed engineering and technology expertise.
 Joe had taken college level engineering courses in Cincinnati and with his years of experience at “the shop” his qualifications were a good fit.
-He pursued the lead and and began work, likely in August of 1942 based on his MIT issued ID card (below).
+He pursued the lead and and was hired, likely in August of 1942 based on his MIT issued ID card.

-After being held under the longest deferment the Lab was able to manage, in or around the Spring of 1944 Riehle was drafted into the army and sent to basic training in the midwest, with his wife and son returning to Cincinnati.
+After being retained at the Lab under the longest deferment the Lab was able to grant, in or around the Spring of 1944 Riehle was drafted into the army and sent to basic training in the midwest, with his wife and son returning to Cincinnati.
 He had been told by his superiors at the Lab that they intended to have him released from the army and returned to the Lab but years later Joe recalled his firm belief at the time that nobody was getting out of the army until the anticipated D-Day operation was successfully accomplished.

 Nonetheless he was called to the base commander’s office, wondering what trouble he had gotten himself into, and was told, in effect, “son, I don’t know who you know but you’re out of this arm; you’re going back to Boston”.

-Joseph died in 1983 at age 64 of coronary heart disease.
-His widow, Martha, survives as of this date in 2021 at 102 years of age.
+Joe died in 1983 at age 64 of coronary heart disease.
+His widow, Martha, survives as of this date in 2022 at 103 years of age.